jzstraley/docsref/docs/resident-guide/student-intern-readings.md

   - Residents
 ---

-The best thing you can do for the IM Shelf is UWorld.
+The best thing you can do for the IM Shelf/STEP 3/COMLEX 3 is UWorld.
 There really is no replacement for it.
 Anki can be used to supplement but shouldn't be your primary source of information.

 [Step III Anki Deck][8]